opn-ooo/challenges/challenge-mobile/README.md

 # TAMBOON-MOBILE

-TamBoon is Thai word for making a merit.
-The app consists of two parts:
+`TamBoon`(n): Thai word for making merit.

+The assignment consists of two parts:
-1. A server-side API.
+1. A server-side API: this has already been implemented for you
-2. An iOS or Android application
+2. An iOS or Android application: please implement this part

 ### SERVER-SIDE API